 - Master’s degree in a related social service field required

-- At least three (3) months direct counseling and substance abuse counseling experience (or relevant internship) required.
+- At least three (3) months direct counseling experience (or relevant internship) required.

-- LCSW or LPC applicants with counseling experience in drug, alcohol and mental health preferred.
+- LSW, LCSW, or LPC applicants with counseling experience in drug, alcohol and/or mental health preferred.

 - CAC a plus.

 - Bi-lingual: English/Spanish preferred.

 To perform this position successfully, an individual must be able to perform each essential function satisfactorily.
 The requirements are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made.

 - Knowledge of the assessment and treatment of behavioral health disorders within an integrated system of care.

 - Knowledge of BCC services, policies and procedures.